criipto/docs-old/getting-started/oidc-intro.md

     state=YOUR_STATE
 ```

-Note that providing `response_type=code` specifies that you want either the traditional back-channel *authorization code* flow or the *PKCE* flow, where as specifying `response_type=id_token` indicates that you want the *implicit flow*.
+Note that providing `response_type=code` specifies that you want either the traditional back-channel *authorization code* flow or the *PKCE* flow.
+If you specify `response_type=id_token` you indicate that you want the *implicit flow*.
 In the implicit flow you receive the issued token in a query parameter on the return URL.

 If you want to receive the response in another way you must specify the `response_mode` parameter, see below.